This is a companion post to my in-depth review of the proofreading for court reporters niche and the course that taught me how to do it.

 So, in that sense, the job isn’t flexible.

 Although you do have the flexibility to decline the transcript, I don’t recommend it unless you really cannot.

 And if you have a strong relationship with your client, it’ll be no biggie.

-5. Will Proofread Anywhere ensure my success as a court transcript proofreader?
+5. Will a course ensure my success as a court transcript proofreader?

 Yes and no.

-I say yes because I firmly believe if you implement everything the course teaches you, you will be successful.
+I say yes because I firmly believe if you implement everything you learn, you will be successful.

 But notice I said the word “you” three times.

 Success depends on you.
 You need to put in the time; you need to put in the effort; you need to be consistent; you need to be good.